ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/architecture/resources/nadascript.markdown

 ## Using NadaScripts

 ###Creating a NadaScript
-A new NadaScript can be added by using the Add command [Command](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zeromanual/editor/editorcommands/commands.markdown) : `Add` or clicking on the `Add` button, followed by selecting `NadaScript`.
+A new NadaScript can be added by using the Add command [Command](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zilchmanual/editor/editorcommands/commands.markdown) : `Add` or clicking on the `Add` button, followed by selecting `NadaScript`.
 After giving the new NadaScript a name it's also possible to choose a template to use for the NadaScript, depending on what the script will be used for.

 ![nadatemplates](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/841.png)

-The most commonly used template is `Component` and is therefore the default, however a NadaScript can also be used to create a custom Zero Command or Tool.
+The most commonly used template is `Component` and is therefore the default, however a NadaScript can also be used to create a custom Zilch Command or Tool.

 ### Component Template